nathaniel0328/foirge/README.md

             waitTime = waitTime + 0.1
         end

-        -- If they were manually skipped or auto-skipped, blacklist them if manualSkipFlag or (UI.GetValue("oh_auto_skip") and waitTime >= (UI.GetValue("oh_timeout") or 15)) then if target and isOutlaw(target) then
+        if manualSkipFlag or (UI.GetValue("oh_auto_skip") and waitTime >= (UI.GetValue("oh_timeout") or 15)) then
+            if target and isOutlaw(target) then
                 Rayfield:Notify({Title = "Auto Arrest", Content = "Skipping " .. target.Name, Duration = 3})